steview-d/drinks-db/README.md

 Every account page, regardless of the user’s time on site and activity, will display a welcome message, along with some stats for the user and the site overall.
 It will show combined totals for views, favorites, and comments for all user submitted drinks.
 It will also show how many drinks are currently in the database, along with the total number of categories, types of glass, and levels of difficulty.

-If the user has submitted drinks, it will also scan all these drinks and display at the top which ones have received the most views, comments, and additions to other users favorite lists.
+If the user has submitted drinks, it will also scan all these drinks and display the ones which have received the most views, comments, and additions to other users favorite lists.

 Further down, the page shows all drinks submitted by the user in groups of 4 (or 8 if there are more than 21 total) and pagination options are provided to allow the user to browse.